-55 The Brattle Group, PJM Cost of New Entry: Combustion Turbines and Combined-Cycle Plants with June 1, 2022 Online Date, 19 April 2018, pp. 35-46 (online).
+The Brattle Group, PJM Cost of New Entry: Combustion Turbines and Combined-Cycle Plants with June 1, 2022 Online Date, 19 April 2018, pp. 35-46 (online).

-56 The Brattle Group, AESO Cost of New Entry Analysis: Combustion Turbines and Combined-Cycle Plants with November 1, 2021 Online Date, 4 September 2018, pp. 30-33 (online).
+The Brattle Group, AESO Cost of New Entry Analysis: Combustion Turbines and Combined-Cycle Plants with November 1, 2021 Online Date, 4 September 2018, pp. 30-33 (online).

-- WACC was considered at a point in time and did not consider how a benchmark equity beta changed over time for any increased generator uncertainty.
-Pennsylvania New Jersey Maryland (PJM) Interconnection analysis did find that a reduction in recommended WACC over 2011 to 2018 was traced primarily to the fall in the long-term risk free rate.57 - The range of generator equity betas did vary depending on the sample companies chosen.
-PJM Interconnection analysis produced an equity beta range of 0.84 to 1.47 as of November 2017.58 Alberta Electric System Operator analysis produced an equity beta range of 0.80 to 1.29 as of June 2018.59 Independent System Operator New England analysis produced an equity beta range of 0.71 to 1.38 as of June 2020.60 The ERA also analysed if there was an identifiable trend in these equity beta studies.
+- This approach uses individual company equity betas to calculate the individual WACC's for each of the sample companies.
+The approach does not estimate a benchmark equity beta - WACC was considered at a point in time, and this did not take into account how a benchmark equity beta changed over time for any increased generator uncertainty.
+Pennsylvania New Jersey Maryland (PJM) Interconnection analysis did find that a reduction in the recommended WACC over 2011 to 2018 was traced primarily to the fall in the long-term risk free rate. - The range of generator equity betas did vary depending on the sample companies chosen.
+PJM Interconnection analysis produced an equity beta range of 0.84 to 1.47 as of November 2017.
+64 Alberta Electric System Operator analysis produced an equity beta range of 0.80 to 1.29 as of June 2018.
+65 Independent System Operator New England analysis produced an equity beta range of 0.71 to 1.38 as of June 2020.
+66 The ERA also analysed if there was an identifiable trend in these equity beta studies.
 However, detailed analysis of equity beta ranges and individual company equity betas did not produce a clear indication of trend.

 The market procedure takes a different approach that involves determining a benchmark equity beta to inform the calculation of the benchmark WACC.
-This approach to beta is consistent with the general framework in Europe.61 However, there is limited information on equity betas for individual European countries given a new framework is being considered.
+This approach to beta is consistent with the general framework in Europe.
+However, there is limited information on equity betas for individual European countries given a new framework is being considered.

-In reviewing the equity beta, the ERA has considered data for the available benchmark sample of Australian listed generators.
-Australian generators are used as they relate directly to the Australian market.
-Betas from other countries need to be used cautiously because of differences in systematic risk between countries and difficulties in converting these estimates into Australian betas.62
+In reviewing the equity beta, the ERA has considered data for the available benchmark sample of Australian listed generators operating in the Australian market.
+Betas from other countries need to be used cautiously because of differences in systematic risk between countries and difficulties in converting these estimates into Australian betas.